Jomo Kenyatta: Foreign policy

-In part due to his advanced years, Kenyatta rarely traveled outside of Eastern Africa.
+In part due to his advanced years (he was already 66-67 years old at the time of independence), Kenyatta rarely traveled outside of Eastern Africa.
 Under Kenyatta, Kenya was largely uninvolved in the affairs of other states, including those in the East African Community.
 Despite his reservations about any immediate East African Federation, in June 1967 Kenyatta signed the Treaty for East African Co-operation.
 In December he attended a meeting with Tanzanian and Ugandan representatives to form the East African Economic Community, reflecting Kenyatta's cautious approach toward regional integration.
 He also took on a mediating role during the Congo Crisis, heading the Organisation of African Unity's Conciliation Commission on the Congo.

 Facing the pressures of the Cold War, Kenyatta officially pursued a policy of "positive non-alignment".
 In reality, his foreign policy was pro-Western and in particular pro-British.
-Kenya became a member of the British Commonwealth, using this as a vehicle to put pressure on the white-minority apartheid regimes in South Africa and Rhodesia.
+Kenya became a member of the Commonwealth of Nations, using this as a vehicle to put pressure on the white-minority apartheid regimes in South Africa and Rhodesia.
 Britain remained one of Kenya's foremost sources of foreign trade; British aid to Kenya was among the highest in Africa.
 In 1964, Kenya and the UK signed a Memorandum of Understanding, one of only two military alliances Kenyatta's government made; the British Special Air Service trained Kenyatta's own bodyguards.
 Commentators argued that Britain's relationship with Kenyatta's Kenya was a neo-colonial one, with the British having exchanged their position of political power for one of influence.
 The historian Poppy Cullen nevertheless noted that there was no "dictatorial neo-colonial control" in Kenyatta's Kenya.